dabblewriter/tab-election/README.md

 # Tab Election

-Provides leadership election, cross tab messaging, and tab data storage in the browser across tabs using localStorage *only*.
-It works in modern browsers with [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-It is simplified to make the leadership election algorithm work in this limited environment.
+Provides leadership election in the browser across tabs *and* workers using BroadcastChannel.
+It works in modern browsers.
+Use a (polyfill)[https://www.npmjs.com/package/broadcastchannel-polyfill] if you need to support older browsers.

 It has been optimized so tabs will resolve leadership very quickly, in about 50ms, avoiding a delay in database or server connections and app startup time.
 After that, when the existing leader is closed, it will take another 50ms to elect a new leader.
-The exception is when a tab crashes when it may take several seconds.
+The exception is when a tab crashes when it may take a second or two.

 ## Install